learn-co-curriculum/reading-ios-nsarray/README.md

     Mark
 )
 ```
 Uh oh!
 Joe's name is gone from the array completely.
-It looks like the `removeObject:` method got rid of both occurences of Joe's name in the array.
+It looks like the `removeObject:` method got rid of both occurrences of Joe's name in the array.
 Calling the `removeObject:` method will remove every object from the array that matches the submitted argument.

 #### The `removeObjectAtIndex:` And `insertObject:atIndex:` Methods

 There's another pair of methods on `NSMutableArray` which allow us to remove or add an object at a specific spot in the mutable array.
-We could have used the `removeObjectAtIndex:` method above to remove *just* the second occurence of Joe's name.
+We could have used the `removeObjectAtIndex:` method above to remove *just* the second occurrence of Joe's name.
 Let's use the `insertObject:atIndex:` method to put Joe's name back at the front of the list:

 ```objc
 NSString *joe = @"Joe";